Eat and Drink Outside This Winter

 Toss in an outdoor heat lamp and woolen blankie, and sometimes it’s hard to imagine doing it any other way (OK, that might be overstating things).
 But the point is, we don’t let a little matter like low mercury get in the way of throwing a few back on the patio.

-Nine places to eat and drink in the open air (no garage necessary):
+Seven places to eat and drink in the open air (no garage necessary):

 Please check individual locations to confirm accuracy.
-Some may require reservations or have changing Covid-19 restrictions or accommodations.

 Saint Paul Brewing